 It’s also not always clear how your exports should be categorized and taxed.
 A fiscal expert can help you determine how exporting your services will affect your taxes and which category your export falls into.

-If you or your employees expect to physically deliver services in another country, make sure you’re aware of any physical or political risks before you go.
-You can check the travel advice for your destination on Global Affairs Canada’s website.
-Global Affairs also provides extensive information on safety and security, health notices, entry and exit requirements, laws and culture, natural disasters, climate and emergency services.
+If you or your employees expect to physically deliver services in another country, make sure you’re aware of all the physical or political risks before you go.
+Global Affairs Canada’s website provides extensive information on safety and security, health notices, entry and exit requirements, laws and culture, natural disasters, climate and emergency services.